Measuring the Graph Concordance of Locally Dependent Observations: Introduction

 Asymptotic robustness of permutation-based tests when exchangeability fails has already drawn attention in the literature. \cite{Neuhaus:93:AS} considered a two-sample problem with random censoring, and found that one can construct a permutation test that controls the directional error through an asymptotic pivotal test. \cite{Janssen:97:SPL} extended the approach to other two-sample testing problems.
 This approach is substantially generalized by a recent work by \cite{Chung/Romano:13:AS} who proposed a permutation test in two-sample problems where the parameter of interest takes a general form.
-They developed a method of coupling where the asymptotic analysis of test is performed through that on a combined sample of original observations and conditionally i.i.d. observations whose distribution approximates the permutation distribution of the test statistic.
 More recently, \cite{Canay/Romano/Shaikh:14:WP} investigated asymptotic validity of randomized tests under approximate symmetry conditions, where the symmetry conditions are imposed not on the finite sample distribution but on the asymptotic distribution of the statistic.

-This paper's approach is different from this econometrics literature in the sense that it focuses on a reduced form parameter that captures a particular aspect of the cross-sectional dependence pattern without fully modeling the functional-causal relations among variables.
-Therefore, this paper's approach is agnostic about linear or nonlinear functional specifications, and hence is suitable as a diagnostic tool before one proceeds toward a full causal modeling.

 \textbf{Organization of the Paper: }The next section introduces GC, and discusses examples.
 Section 3 presents the paper's main proposal: the permutation inference on the GC.
 The section establishes the asymptotic validity of the proposed inference method.
 Section 4 presents and discusses Monte Carlo simulation studies, and Section 5 illustrates the usefulness of the proposal through an empirical application on the Indian village data.
 Section 6 concludes.
 The appendix provides heuristics behind the theoretical results.
-The full proof of the main theorem and auxiliary results are found in the supplemental note that is attached to this paper.
+The full proof of the main theorem and auxiliary results are found in the supplemental note to this paper.